Psychology at Western

 Dr David Arness

-The research facilities include the Babylab (opens in a new window) operating at Bankstown and Penrith as well as Psychology Clinics operating at Narellan and Penrith with well-advanced plans for specialist research clinics including one addressing eating disorders.
+The research facilities include the Babylab (opens in a new window) operating at Bankstown and Penrith as well as the Psychology Clinic operating at the Kingswood campus with well-advanced plans for specialist research clinics including one addressing eating disorders.

 Installed laboratory equipment includes: